codingburgas/sprint-eschool-code-exe/README.md

 Brain picker is a program build by Code.exe.
 It consists of tests in Bulgarian language and literature, history, and biology to test your knowledge.

 ## Our Coders
-- [@VNPetkov - Scrum Trainer](https://www.github.com/V5kov8): Readme, Presentations, Questions, Main Menu.
+- [@VNPetkov - Scrum Trainer](https://www.github.com/V5kov8): Readme, Presentation, Questions, Main Menu.
 - [@GSDobrev - Back-end Developer](https://www.github.com/GSDobrev23): Helped with the code.
 - [@VANikov - Front-end Developer](https://www.github.com/VANikov23): Made most of the code.
 - [@DSHMMuhtar - Designer](https://www.github.com/DSHMuhtar23): Logo, Documentation.